alanng10/StandMachine/Docue/a.md

 The Mouse Case has vert and horz scroll trigg with Keyboard button.

-The alpha button is pos on rite side of the rite Alt button.
+The alpha button is pos on rite side of the lite Ctrl button.

 The Keyboard shown Case alpha color to diff the 2 Case on it.